opencog/docker/opencog/lang-mst/README.md

    session, to see what the CogServer is doing.
 It will be idle.

 5. Navigate to the `submit` panel, and run `./mst-submit.sh`.
 This will start passing the text files into the system.
-Thier processing will stall, however, until the word-pairs are fully loaded.
+Their processing will stall, however, until the word-pairs are fully loaded.
 You can watch them in the `telnet` panel.